-You.com Review 2026: The Model-Switching Mirage
+You.com Review 2026: The AI Search With a Model-Switching Mirage

-Quick Verdict: You.com promises flexibility by letting you swap between Claude, GPT-4, and Gemini mid-conversation, but it still hasn't solved its fundamental problem—it's trying to be both a search engine and an AI assistant without excelling at either role.
-Score: 3.3/5 — decent for experimentation, outmatched by Perplexity's search focus and ChatGPT's polish.
+Quick Verdict: You.com promises flexibility by letting you swap between Claude, GPT-4, and Gemini mid-conversation, but it still hasn't solved its fundamental problem - it's trying to be both a search engine and an AI assistant without excelling at either role.
+Score: 3.3/5 - decent for experimentation, outmatched by Perplexity's search focus and ChatGPT's polish.

 The Model-Switching Hook: Advantage or Distraction?